Weather Warning Sirens

 Other Notification Options

 Local public safety has other tools that they use to alert the public.
-This includes the Emergency Alert Program used by the Dakota Communications Center.
+This includes the Emergency Alert Program used by the Dakota 911.
 This mass phone notification system allows the public to register their cell phones to receive non-weather-related alerts on their phones when issued by local public safety officials.
 Sign up for the Emergency Alert Program.